lcatlett/site-audit-refactor/README.md

 There are two classes that you should be aware of:

-* SiteAuditReport - a collection of Checks, run in sequential order.
+* SiteAuditChecklist - a collection of Checks, run in sequential order.
 If a check sets the abort property to TRUE, no further Checks in the report will be executed.
 The Check names are defined in hook_drush_command with the key name "checks".
 Check names must match the file name of the actual Check, including